Key federal permitting document finds Pebble will protect fishery & water resources of southwest Alaska

 Northern Dynasty is a mineral exploration and development company based in Vancouver, Canada.
-Northern Dynasty's principal asset, owned through its wholly-owned Alaska-based US subsidiary Pebble Limited Partnership, is a 100% interest in a contiguous block of 2,402 mineral claims in southwest Alaska, including the Pebble deposit.
-PLP is the proponent of the Pebble Project, an initiative to develop one of the world's most important mineral resources.
+Northern Dynasty's principal asset, owned through its wholly owned Alaska-based U.S. subsidiary, the Pebble Partnership, is a 100% interest in a contiguous block of 2,402 mineral claims in southwest Alaska, including the Pebble deposit.
+The Pebble Partnership is the proponent of the Pebble Project, an initiative to develop one of the world's most important mineral resources.

 For further details on Northern Dynasty and the Pebble Project, please visit the Company's website at www.northerndynastyminerals.com or contact Investor services at (604) 684-6365 or within North America at 1-800-667-2114.
 Review Canadian public filings at www.sedar.com and US public filings at www.sec.gov.